pulkitsharma07/proxybench/README.md

 +--------------------------------+--------------+------------------------+
 </pre>
 * Generated using: browsermob v2.1.4, mitmproxy v2.0.2
-* `Direct` stands for the baseline performance, i.e. without using any proxies.
+* `Direct` stands for the baseline performance, i.e. without using any proxy.

 ## Dependencies
 * Make sure you have `chromedriver` present in your PATH.